necessarylion/pdfme-graphic-schema/README.md

 # pdfme-graphic-schema

-A TypeScript package that supports both browser and Node.js environments.
+pdfme-graphic-schema is a package that provides a schema for defining and rendering graphics (image, svg, pdf) in PDF documents using the pdfme library.

 ## Installation